 Faculty and graduate students in BCT regularly publish in scientific journals, trade journals, conference proceedings, and other publications.
 You can find a list of those articles below, sorted by date of publication:

-- Elmes, A., Andrews, M., Rogan, J., Martin, D., Williams, C., Weil, B. (In Press).
+- Elmes, A., Andrews, M., Rogan, J., Martin, D., Williams, C., Weil, B. (2017).
 Mapping land surface temperature variability across the urban gradient in Worcester, Massachusetts using in situ thermochrons and Landsat- 8 Thermal Infrared Sensor (TIRS) data., Applied Geography

 - Clouston, P., Schreyer, A. 2016.
 UMass Design Building: A Catalyst for Regional Change.
 World Conference on Timber Engineering, Vienna, Austria.